Anyone who tried it won’t forget the refreshing experience of eating this typical Korean dessert: Bingsu.

 [An extra section dealing with the quality of bingsu may be added later.]

-Let’s be honest, when it’s time for dessert but you can’t decide on which one, what better choice is there than bingsu? 🍧 Because you can have multiple desserts AT THE SAME TIME!!!🍭🤩 Everything your sweet-tooth loves is combined literally inside one single dish: hyper-pimped Korean bingsu. 🍧💫 Edible makeup and glitter as sugary (chocolate) sprinkles. 👄 Dessert decadence.
+Let’s be honest, when it’s time for dessert and you can’t decide, what better choice is there than bingsu? 🍧 Because you can have multiple desserts AT THE SAME TIME!!!🍭🤩 Everything your sweet-tooth loves is combined literally inside one single dish: hyper-pimped Korean bingsu. 🍧💫 Edible makeup and glitter as sugary (chocolate) sprinkles. 👄 Dessert decadence.
 [More on food and fashion in contemporary South Korea here.]

 How to eat Bingsu and where to find it

 First of all, bingsu is normally not eaten alone. ❌👤 It is a dish, that is shared in company, as a special treat or dessert after a proper meal.
 [Exceptions due to individual circumstances may apply.]
 While single-serving bingsus are available at some coffee shops these days, the regular bingsu size is calculated to serve two or more persons. ✅👥 So if you want to eat bingsu, you need to find a friend who is willing to share it with you.
 [Or whom YOU are willing to share it with.]
 Anyways, this explains the question of “How many spoons do you need?” (숟가락 몇개 드릴까요?) which normally follows an order of bingsu.
-The average price of 9000 KRW to 15.000 KRW for one bingsu also suggests that it is [originally] designed to feed several persons.
+The average price (9000-15.000 KRW) for one bingsu also suggests that it is [originally] designed to feed several persons.

 Once you recruited your bingsu-buddy and have a bingsu-date, the next thing you need is actual bingsu. 👫🍧👬🍧👭 So where do you find bingsu?
 During the summer time, bingsu is available at most coffee shops (curiously enough, not [yet?]
 Starbucks), bakery cafes as well as certain fast food chains in Korea.
 These locations normally have eye-catching advertisements for their bingsu creations, so you cannot miss them. ☀️🍧⛱ At some point in the year, however, they will disappear from the seasonal menus and won’t show up until next summer.
 But rest assured!
 There exist various places which offer bingsu throughout the year, including bingsu specialty shops! 🌨🍧☃️